Advocacy

 AHCJ advocates for openness and provides resources for members striving to shed light on complex topics.

 The right to know: It’s a concept that underpins all journalism, and nowhere is it more important than in health care and medicine.
 Patients have a right to know what will keep them healthy and what will make them sick.
-Citizens have a right to know how effectively their government protects and serves those who depend on it.
+The public have a right to know how effectively their government protects and serves those who depend on it.
 For health care journalists that means heavy responsibilities – and sometimes daunting challenges.
 Through its advocacy arm, the Right to Know Committee, it works to open doors to health and medical knowledge and serves as a resource for members having difficulty accessing information.

 -